-Unless offering a position for internal promotion only as covered in Policy 6.14, Ilisagvik College will advertise vacancies in regular positions as they occur.
-Vacancy notices will be posted internally in prominent known areas and throughout the North Slope by television, radio and electronic media as appropriate for a minimum of five working days.
+Unless offering a position for internal promotion only as covered in Policy 6.1,6Ilisaġvik College will advertise vacancies in regular positions as they occur.
+Vacancy notices will be posted internally in prominent known areas and throughout the North Slope radio and electronic media as appropriate for a minimum of five working days.
 Position vacancies may also be recruited outside of the North Slope as deemed appropriate by the department dean.
-Applications may be formally considered after five working days from the initial posting date.
+Applications 6ay be formally considered after five working days from the initial posting date.
 Internal applications shall be considered first.
-Should no qualified internal candidate be hired, then all "on-Slope" applications shall be considered.
-Should no qualified "on-Slope" candidate be hired, then all applications not from the North Slope may be considered.
+Should no qualified internal candidate be hired, then all "on-Slope" applications not from the North Slope may be considered.